 Copy a recorded term back to the Prolog stack.
 The same record may be used to copy multiple instances at any time to the Prolog stack.
+Returns TRUE on success, and FALSE if there is not enough space on the stack to accommodate the term.
 See also PL_record() and PL_erase().